 What is Confirmation?

-In Christianity confirmation is either considered a sacrament or rite (depending on the beliefs of the practitioners) ceremonially performed in a church, which signifies the faith and commitment of a person who desires to publicize their convictions to their family, friends, and church, such as one being baptized or one coming of age (e.g. a teenager).
+In Christianity, confirmation is either considered a sacrament or rite - depending on the beliefs - of the practitioners, ceremonially performed in a church, which signifies the faith and commitment of a person, who desires to publicize their convictions to their family, friends, and church, such as one being undergoing baptism or one coming of age (e.g. a teenager).

 Generally, Roman Catholic churches and Eastern Orthodox churches consider confirmation a sacrament, believing it to dispense grace (but not necessarily saving grace), while Protestant churches, including Anglicanism, teaches that it is a rite, meaning it is symbolic, though still very important.